fml-fam/fml/README.md

 * CPU: `cpumat`
     - Compile with your favorite C++ compiler.
     - Link with LAPACK and BLAS (and ideally with OpenMP).
-I recommend [OpenBLAS](https://github.com/xianyi/OpenBLAS).
 * GPU: `gpumat`
     - Compile with `nvcc`.
     - For most functionality, link with libcudart, libcublas, and libcusolver.
-Link with libnvidia-ml if using nvml (using this exclusively does not require `nvcc`; an ordinary C++ compiler will do).
+Link with libnvidia-ml if using nvml (if you're only using this, then you don't need `nvcc`; an ordinary C++ compiler will do).
 * PAR: `parmat`
     - Compile with `mpicxx`.
     - TODO